lukassoderberg04/machine-learning-from-scratch/Readme.md

 ## Running the project

 ### Prerequisites
+This project depends on the python library **Numpy**.

 ### Executing tests
 By using pythons built in testing module, you can run all tests from the root directory of this project.
 Do this by typing this into the command line with the working directory set to the project root:

 ```bash
 python -m unittest
 ```

+This is a good way to make sure that some of the projects functionality works as intended.

 ## Project structure
 * **/mnist/**: Directory containing helper classes and utility functions for loading the mnist dataset, used in training and validating the different models.